QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 plt.show()
 ```

-The compiled function runs very fast.
+We noticed that the compiled function runs very fast.

+## Example 2: Restock Frequency

-Let's go through another example where we calculate the probability of firms having restocks
+Let's go through another example where we calculate the probability of firms having restocks.

-Specifically we set the starting stock level to 70 ($X_0 = 70$), an we calculate the proportion of firms that need to order twice or more in the first 50 periods.
+Specifically we set the starting stock level to 70 ($X_0 = 70$), as we calculate the proportion of firms that need to order twice or more in the first 50 periods.

 You will need a large sample size to get an accurate reading.

-Again, we start with a easier but slower `for` loop implementation
+Again, we start with an easier but slightly slower `for` loop implementation

 ```{code-cell} ipython3
 def compute_freq(key, x_init=70, sim_length=50, num_firms=1_000_000):